rdkcentral/rdkv-halif-wifi/docs/pages/Wifi_halSpec.md

 ### Platform or Product Customization

-`Wi-Fi` `HAL` must not have any product-specific dependencies or customizations.
+`Wi-Fi` `HAL` should not have any product-specific dependencies or customizations.

 ## Interface API Documentation